-1. Asparagus - contains glutathione, a powerful antioxidant known for its role in supporting the body’s natural detoxification process carried out by your liver.
+Asparagus - contains glutathione, a powerful antioxidant known to help support the body’s natural detoxification process carried out by your liver.

 Eat foods to help seasonal allergies: Ginger is a natural antihistamine and decongestant.
 Apples, contain the flavonoid quercetin that can cross-react with tree pollen.
 It also decreases inflammation.
 Omega-3s essential fatty acids can counter the formation of chemicals that cause inflammation of the air passages.
 Good natural sources include flaxseed oil and wild salmon and sardines.

 Move: Increase your exercise routine and sweat regularly to help with liver detoxification.
 Yoga poses that combine twists literally “squeeze and soak” the abdominal organs.
 Yoga twists are important poses to aid the body in detoxification.
 Twists stimulate digestion and facilitate the elimination of impurities and waste products from the body.
 Circulation of blood and of lymph is also boosted.
 The abdominal organs are squeezed during twists, stimulating the kidneys and liver, and forcing out blood filled with metabolic by-products and toxins.
 When the twists are released, then fresh, clean blood enters these organs, bathing the cells in nutrients and oxygen.
 Twists have a cleansing, refreshing effect on the abdominal organs and the associated glands.

 Move your Lymph: The lymphatic system is the drains of our bodies so to help us move waste out we need our lymphatic system working well.
 Berries, cherries and sipping plain old hot water every 10 – 20 minutes for 1 to 2 weeks can cleanse the lymph helping us to detox better.